alaanousir/H.264-Video-Compression/README.md

 ## To view and test the code

-Open Report.ipynb and run the cells in it.
+Open Report.ipynb and run the cells in it to view the report and part of the demo.
+Open Demo.ipynb to view the whole pipeline executed.

 ## File description